Reed Coverdale | How Can America Become Free Again? | OAP #32

 Yeah, exactly.

-So I mean it's weird.
+So, I mean, it's weird.

-But speaking of gay, do you think that Fuentes is a closet case?
+Speaking of gay, do you think that Fuentes is a closet case?

-I don't think it's even closet.
+I don't think it's even.

 Not that there's anything wrong with that.